Kareem Brown

 Bio

-Kareem Brown will enter his fifth season as an assistant coach at NCCC.
-Since joining the pack, Brown has helped the Thunderwolves to a 92-22 record, three Region III Div.
+Kareem Brown is in his sixth season as an assistant coach at SUNY Niagara.
+Since joining the pack, Brown has helped the Thunderwolves to a 111-34 record, three Region III Div.
 II championships, two District championships and a pair of trips to the NJCAA Div.
 II National Tournament.
 The 2022-23 team lost in the quarterfinals of the National Tournament, finishing the season with a 30-3 overall record - the second-best record in program history.
-Brown has helped developed three NJCAA All-Americans in Lamar Lovelace, Justin Hendricks and Kailee White, along with 10 all-region selections.
+Brown has helped developed three NJCAA All-Americans in Lamar Lovelace, Justin Hendrick and Kailee White, along with more than a dozen all-region selections.

 The veteran college coach spent six years at nearby NCAA Div.
 1 Niagara University.
 While at NU, Brown was primarily responsible for recruiting, development of the front court, academic monitoring and equipment ordering.
 He helped lead the Purple Eagles to a 19-win season and a CollegeInsider.com Postseason Tournament (CIT) appearance in 2017-18.
 The team won 10 road games that season, which tied a school record.